fpavogt/fcmaker/_sources/examples/gallery.rst.txt

  - **a left panel aimed at the night astronomer:** the background image is instrument
    dependant, and can be chosen/provided by the user.

    + The acquisition field is shown in bold purple.
+Its center is traced using a crosshair.
    + In case of moving targets (with an ephemeris file), the target position within :math:`\pm` 2 hours (default, set in ``fcm_m.ephem_range``) from the ``obsdate`` parameter are shown with red stars.
 Each time entry within the ephemeris file is shown individually.